 I don't know about you, but that sure didn't change anything for me!

-What did change things ... change ME ... was when I realized that by worrying I am actually programming (or praying) for what I feared!
+What did change things ... change ME ... was my realization that by worrying I am actually programming (or praying) for what I fear!

 Not so hard to do when we actually take the action(s).
 Putting them off or refusing to take action encourages worry.

 If there is no action, it may be a bit more difficult to let go of the worry thoughts but it can be done!

 While everything I just wrote is correct, there's a bit more to it.
 Bottom line: Worry is a habit!